 Those aged over 70 have already been identified by PHE as 'clinically vulnerable' and should take particular care to minimise contact with others outside their own household.
 Most will already be working remotely.

-The Framework also identifies that risks are increased with age, and that this begins at an earlier age for those of BAME ethnicity.
+The Framework also identifies that risks of severe COVID-19 increase with age and that adverse outcomes occur at an earlier age in BAME populations.

 2. Sex